crcx/retroforth/RETRO-Book.md

 than the snapshots, but you may occasionally encounter bigger problems as some commits may be in a partially broken state.

+If you have problems, check the version of Fossil you are using.
+I am currently using Fossil 2.7, you may experience issues checking out or cloning if using older versions.

 # Building RETRO on BSD

 RETRO is well supported on BSD (FreeBSD, NetBSD, OpenBSD)